Skip to main content

 No. No churches were disaffiliated by synod.
 Disaffiliation is a decision to be made by individual congregations, in keeping with the procedures set forth in the Church Order (Art.
 38-f).
 Synod 2024 did not initiate a disaffiliation process for any congregation but merely identified the parameters of the decisions that churches will need to make to either repent and begin the process toward full restoration, or to disaffiliate.
 If a congregation doesn’t make this decision on their own, Synod 2024 said that classis will remove the congregation’s status as an “organized” church and revert it to an “emerging church.”
 This would place the congregation under the leadership and mentorship of another congregation, with the continued goal of bringing that church into alignment with the confessions and beliefs of the CRCNA.
 Recognizing that the Church Order currently only contains provisions for special discipline, reversion to emerging status, or disaffiliation when such actions are initiated by a local council, synod also appointed a task force to develop procedures for applying such church disciplinary processes when they are initiated by a broader assembly.

 Several overtures asked for assistance for churches considering disaffiliation from the CRCNA.
 The Supplement to Church Order Article 38-f gives extensive instructions for the process of disaffiliation.
 This includes required meetings of the council and congregation with classis representatives, who will attempt to dissuade them from leaving the denomination.
-It also requires at least two congregational votes no less than one month apart.
+It also requires at least two congregational votes.
+The second vote shall be held not less than one month and not more than 12 months after the first vote.
 If the congregation’s second vote favors disaffiliation, and the council follows through on its decision to disaffiliate, the separation will be complete when classis declares that it acquiesces in the decision of the congregation to disaffiliate from the denomination.
 Congregations should also examine their own incorporation documents and legal by-laws to establish additional requirements for such a process and votes.
 See the Church Disaffiliation Outline document or contact Thrive ([email protected]) for further information and assistance.

 Church Order Articles 12, 13, and 24 regulate the service of ministers and commissioned pastors who are called to serve in ministry beyond a local congregation.
 In this scenario, sometimes referred to as “joint supervision,” the calling church has primary responsibility for overseeing the doctrine and life of its ministers or commissioned pastors while the employing organization has primary responsibility for supervision of their work.
 The two are required to regularly coordinate in the supervision of their ministers or commissioned pastors.
 In order for “noncongregational ministers” to maintain their status as ordained pastors in the CRCNA, their calling church (the church that holds their ministerial/pastoral credentials) must remain in the CRCNA.
 If a congregation is considering disaffiliation, it would be wise to have a conversation with its “noncongregational ministers” to inform them of the possibilities.
 It is assumed that time would be provided for “noncongregational ministers” to find a new supervising congregation in the CRCNA if indeed their current congregation disaffiliates.